Skip to main content

 • derives one durable session from channel plus root thread timestamp when fixed_session_id is not configured

-• automatically downloads inbound files when a bot_token is configured
+• automatically downloads inbound files when a matching bot token is configured

 Slack ingress idempotency: